 9.1.
-REOUEST:
+REQUEST:

 A request for upgrading of your Licence should be made in writing to Motorsport Ireland.
 You must ensure that you include copies of the official results with your request.
-If official results are not available, the signatures of the Clerk of the Course or Motorsport Ireland Steward on your upgrading card will be accepted.
 Navigating in an event does not entitle the licence holder to an upgrading signature.